Makallv/marks_summer_school_24/README.md

 ### Cypress usage

-To run the test runner use command: `npm run cypress-open` To execute tests in headless mode use command: `npm run cypress-run`
+To run the test runner use command: `npm run cypress-open` To execute tests in headless mode use the command: `npm run cypress-run`